 In some cases, the second instance decision can be challenged before the Supreme Court, which is not a third instance.
 In the appeal, both procedural and substantive matters can be reviewed.
-An appeal in cassation can only be filed when the appealed decision goes against Supreme Court doctrine or when there is no Supreme Court doctrine on the subject, the courts of appeals' doctrine on the subject is contradictory, or exceptionally when there is notorious cassational interest.
+An appeal in cassation can only be filed when there is notorious cassational interest or a breach of fundamental rights is alleged.